 By Leslie Norman

-Leslie Norman is curator at Pitt Meadows Museum.
+Leslie Norman is curator of the Pitt Meadows Museum.